MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/authentication-oauth-live-connect.md

 Although refresh tokens are not revoked when used to acquire new access tokens, you are expected to discard the old refresh token.
 The [OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749#section-6) says: "The authorization server MAY issue a new refresh token, in which case the client MUST discard the old refresh token and replace it with the new refresh token.
 The authorization server MAY revoke the old refresh token after issuing a new refresh token to the client."

 Refresh tokens are, and always will be, completely opaque to your application.
 They are long-lived e.g., 90 days for public clients, but the app should not be written to expect that a refresh token will last for any period of time.
 Refresh tokens can be invalidated at any moment, and the only way for an app to know if a refresh token is valid is to attempt to redeem it by making a token request.
-Even if you continuously refresh the token on the same device with the most recent refresh token, you should expect to start again and [request user consent](#request-userconsent) if for example, the Bing Ads user changed their password, removed a device from their list of trusted devices, or removed permissions for your application to authenticate on their behalf.
+Even if you continuously refresh the token on the same device with the most recent refresh token, you should expect to start again and [request user consent](#request-userconsent) if for example, the Microsoft Advertising user changed their password, removed a device from their list of trusted devices, or removed permissions for your application to authenticate on their behalf.
 At any time without prior warning Microsoft may determine that user consent should again be granted.
 In that case, the authorization service would return an invalid grant error as shown in the following example.

 ```json
 {"error":"invalid_grant","error_description":"The user could not be authenticated or the grant is expired.
 The user must first sign in and if needed grant the client application access to the requested scope."}